egbakou/VlcXamSample/README.md

 > This screenshot comes from the sample using LibVLCSharp.Forms v.3.5.1

-Just type `Ctrl + Escape` in the `vlc:PlaybackControls` tag to discover more customizable properties.
+Just type `Ctrl + Space` in the `vlc:PlaybackControls` tag to discover more customizable properties.